L-Kadir/TESLA-and-Climate-Change-A-Sentiment-Analysis-of-Tweets-from-Twitter./README.md

-# TESLA and Climate Change: A Sentiment Analysis of Tweets from Twitter.
+# Sentiment Analysis of Tweets about TESLA.

 ## Table of contents
 - [Project Overview](#project-overview)